-My favorite potatoes, other than mashed potatoes and gravy, are thinly sliced potatoes, fried in bacon fat,* and onions until edges are crispy.
+Dear Cook, my favorite potatoes, other than mashed potatoes and gravy, are thinly sliced potatoes, fried in bacon fat* with onions until edges are crispy.
 This cannot be done ahead of time, and for a crowd, it seems impossible to do.
 For most attempts to fry up large amounts of thinly, sliced potatoes, for me anyway, comes out soggy.
 Yuck!

 So, for a recent Sunday brunch I tried an entirely different method, and was nearly satisfied with the results.
 The only change I’d make is to cut the potatoes a bit larger than shown.